smXplorer/AlliGator/docs/source/graph-object.rst

 except for the plot icons and the *cursor table*) is specific of the *Decay Graph* in AlliGator, but many of its items are common to most graphs.

-The most common are described next.
+The most common (NOT highlighted in yellow in the figure below) are described next.

 .. image:: images/Decay-Graph-Custom-Menu.png
    :align: center

 + ``Edit Plot``: opens the :ref:`Plot Editor <alligator-plot-editor-window>` window.
++ ``Transpose Plot``: swaps X- and Y-arrays.
++ ``Merge Selected Plots``: appends the X- and Y-arrays of all selected plots.
+  This can be used to build a single scatterplot from many smaller ones, or to stitch together decays covering different parts of the time axis.
++ ``Plot Histogram``: selecting this item opens up a dialog window allowing specifying options to define the way the histogram of the selected decay's values is computed.
+The computed histogram is displayed in the separate **Histogram Window**.
 + ``Select All Plots`` does as it says.
 + ``Deselect All Plots`` as well.
 + ``Invert Plots Selection`` allows rapidly inverting the selected and deselected plots.
 + ``Set Style of Selected Plots`` opens a :ref:`dialog window
   <selected-plot-style-window>` to change the style of all selected plots at
   once.
-+ ``Delete``, ``Delete Selected Plots`` and ``Delete All Plots`` or ``Clear Graph`` are self-explanatory (and irreversible)
++ ``Delete``, ``Delete Selected Plots`` and ``Delete All Plots`` or ``Clear Graph`` are self-explanatory (and irreversible).
 + ``Save Plot``, ``Save Selected Plots`` and ``Save All Plots`` allow saving plots as ASCII files (:kbd:`TAB` separated columns of floating point numbers).
+  The first line of the saved file consists in the plot names and their associated scales.
+  When all plots have the same X-array, a dialog offers to save only one copy of it as the first column.
+Otherwise, the columns represent the X-array and Y-array for each plot, potentially resulting in columns of different lengths.
++ ``Paste Plot(s) from Clipboard``:
 + ``Load Plot(s)`` opens a file dialog window with which one or more such ASCII files can be selected and loaded.
 + ``Copy Data`` copies the Graph's image to the clipboard.
 + ``Export``: does the same thing as the ``Export`` submenu of the plot menu, that is, either export the selected plot data to the clipboard or to Excel
 + ``Visible Items``

 .. image:: images/Graph-Visible-Items-Menu.png
    :align: center